 Q. The bullets of my military surplus ammunition take a magnet.
 Are they armor piercing?

 In US military ammunition there is a ball 7.62 mm bullet that does have a full steel core.
 This is the seldom seen M59 Ball which has the normal copper alloy jacket and a 56 gr mild steel (QQ-S-637) core.
 From the drawings the core is identical to the core of the M61 AP round of but the AP core is made of hardened steel, G10700, MIL-S-12504.
+The NATO spec for 5.56 is similar, at 5000 minimum rounds barrel life, but I don't have the test conditions.
+We we were getting about 6,500 rd with the steel and around 10,000 with the copper jackets.

 In US/NATO practice AP ammunition is identified by a black tip and frequently there is a cannelure just above the case mouth along with the black tip.
 Other countries may use different markings such a a green primer annulus on WWII .303 British, a blackened bullet on WWII German ammunition, and a black/red tip on current Soviet ammunition.
 If in doubt consult an ammunition identification handbook.